 For more helpful external resources:

 Thank you for reading our guide on how to sue a hospital for negligence following medical errors that caused you to suffer avoidable harm.
-If you have any other questions, please get in touch using the details above.
-You could be connected with one our hospital negligence solicitors if your claim is valid.
+You could be connected with one our hospital negligence solicitors if you contact an advisor today.